Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Proposed System

 \subsubsection{Learning-based Method}

-We modify a learning-based approach \cite{cnnMtfEstimation} to \emph{directly} estimate MTF values of camera lenses from natural images (without estimating the kernel $h$ first).
+We upgrade a learning-based approach \cite{cnnMtfEstimation} to \emph{directly} estimate MTF values from natural images (without estimating the kernel $h$ first).
 It consists of a pre-processing stage followed by a CNN.

-The pre-processing stage includes four steps: ($i$) Intensities are first scaled to $\interval{0}{1}$ and mean-normalized. ($ii$) A rotation is applied for estimations of the MTF in radial and tangential directions. ($iii$) The Sobel-filtered image patch is passed as an additional channel to aid the MTF estimation procedure. ($iv$) Channels are spatially downsampled to enlarge the receptive field of early CNN layers.
-We alter step ($ii$) to distinguish between estimations in horizontal and vertical directions and thus be able to compare to baseline methods GBB and PMP.
+The pre-processing stage includes four steps: ($i$) Intensities are first scaled to $\interval{0}{1}$ and mean-normalized. ($ii$) A rotation is applied to estimate the MTF in radial and tangential directions. ($iii$) The Sobel-filtered image patch is passed as an additional channel to aid the MTF estimation procedure. ($iv$) Channels are spatially down-sampled to enlarge the receptive field of early CNN layers.
+We alter step ($ii$) to distinguish between estimations in horizontal and vertical directions to allow a comparison with the GBB and PMP baseline methods.

-The CNN consists of a convolutional layer, seven residual blocks with strided convolutions, an intermediate feature representation layer and three fully connected layers that regress the MTF outputs (bottom branch of Fig.~\ref{fig:blurEstimation}).
+The CNN consists of a convolutional layer, seven residual blocks with strided convolutions, an intermediate feature representation layer, and three fully connected layers that regress the MTF outputs (bottom branch of Fig.~\ref{fig:blurEstimation}).
 The resulting output consists of eight MTF values in the range $\interval{0}{1} \smallSpace \si{\lines \per \px}$ at pre-defined spatial image frequencies.

 The training is supervised.
 In~\cite{cnnMtfEstimation}, pairs of sharp image patches and PSFs ($I,h$), synthetic or real, are collected.
-Their convolution \eqref{eq:blur} leads to the training samples $I^*$; and the respective MTF samples of the PSFs at pre-defined frequencies are the training labels.
-In contrast to~\cite{cnnMtfEstimation}, we blurred the sharp images by simulated random defocus and motion blur kernels (see Sec.~\ref{sec:experiments}) and retrained the CNN.
+Their convolution leads to the training samples $I^*$; the respective MTF samples of the PSFs at the pre-defined frequencies serve as training labels.
+In contrast to~\cite{cnnMtfEstimation}, we blurred the sharp images by simulated random defocus and motion blur kernels (see Sec.~\ref{sec:experiments}), and retrained the CNN.
 The original CNN weights are not publicly available and therefore cannot be used for comparison.

-At inference time, we pass a batch of four input image patches, i.e., we stack temporally consecutive patches from the same sensor position, pre-process them independently and input them into the CNN at once.
-We expect better results this way according to the authors' experiments, although one patch works as well.
+At inference time, we pass a batch of four input image patches, i.e., we stack temporally consecutive patches from the same sensor position, pre-process them independently, and input them into the CNN at once.
+We expect better results this way according to \cite{cnnMtfEstimation}, although one patch works as well.
 The obtained CNN output is then an (averaged) MTF estimation.

-Since the original source code is not available, we reimplemented it with guidance from the authors, who also provided their original training data.
+Since the original source code is not available, we re-implemented it with guidance from the authors.